 Education and Skills Committee

-Agenda: Decisions on Taking Business in Private, Subordinate Legislation, Science, Technology, Engineering and Mathematics Inquiry
+Agenda: Interests, Decision on Taking Business in Private, Subordinate Legislation, Further and Higher Education: Impact of Covid-19

 - Subordinate Legislation

 - Further and Higher Education: Impact of Covid-19

 Abertay University and Robert Gordon University (Change of Names) (Miscellaneous Amendments) (Scotland) Order 2020 [Draft]

 Item 3 is consideration of a draft affirmative instrument; information about the draft order is provided to members in paper 1.
 Under item 3, members have an opportunity to ask questions of the minister and his officials—although the minister is on his own today.
 We will then turn to item 4 for a debate on the motion on the instrument.